ZeroTrash® Revolution Blog Blog

 How one office building pilot became a model for smarter soft plastic waste reduction

+Commercial buildings generate a large share of soft plastic waste — from deliveries, shipments, food packaging, and office supplies — most of which ends up in landfills.
+This case study shows how one multi-tenant office building piloted the Soft Plastic Compactor (SPC) and proved that even a small shift in workplace waste handling can significantly reduce volume, improve recycling rates, and elevate ESG performance.
 In the heart of a major U.S. city, San Antonio, a 10-story commercial office building with up to 30 tenant companies took a step toward smarter sustainability.
-The building's management sought an effective, hands-on solution to deal with soft plastic waste generated by significant traffic, regular deliveries, and daily office activity.
+The building’s management sought an effective, hands-on solution to deal with soft plastic waste generated by significant traffic, regular deliveries, and daily office activity.
 Until recently, the entire building's soft plastic went straight into general waste bins and, inevitably, landfills.
-Recognizing this recycling gap, the building’s management team agreed to test a new sustainable approach by piloting the Soft Plastic Compactor (SPC) from Clear Drop, a first-of-its-kind device designed specifically to deal with flexible plastics at the point of disposal.
+Recognizing this recycling gap, the management team agreed to test a new sustainable approach by piloting the Soft Plastic Compactor (SPC), a first-of-its-kind device designed specifically to deal with flexible plastics at the point of disposal.
 The goal: reducing waste and changing behavior Unlike other recycling efforts, soft plastics — such as mailers, wrappers, and packaging — are often overlooked.
-They’re light, shapeless, and notoriously hard to recycle.
+They’re lightweight, shapeless, and notoriously hard to recycle.
 Most commercial buildings lack the infrastructure to separate or reallocate these materials.
-This pilot focused not only on waste reduction but also on behavioral change.
-The office team wanted to explore how a shared, high-traffic environment would respond to a new type of sustainability intervention.
+This pilot focused not only on waste reduction but also on behavioral change — testing how a shared, high-traffic environment would respond to a new sustainability intervention.
+The experience also helped identify how to better communicate and position the Soft Plastic Compactor (SPC) within a commercial setting.
 “It’s great to finally see a solution targeting the soft plastic waste we all know ends up in the trash.
 It's sparked some good conversations among tenants already.” — Tenant feedback, Week 1 The plan: installing an SPC The SPC was installed in a central public area frequented by employees and service staff.
 Clear signage explained what the device was, what types of plastics it accepts, and why it mattered.
-There were no lengthy training sessions.
-This pilot marked a major step forward in testing scale and refining the messaging around the product experience.
+There were no lengthy training sessions — the UX was intuitive enough for immediate adoption.
 Initial reactions and feedback Within days, the building began to see early signs of success.
-Staff and tenants were engaging organically with the machine and showed an increased curiosity about soft plastic use and recycling.
-Some initial user feedback helped identify opportunities for improvement, such as screen readability and ergonomics, which will inform hardware and signage updates for future pilots.
+Staff and tenants engaged with the machine organically and showed increased curiosity about soft plastic waste, sustainability, and recycling behavior.
+Some initial user feedback helped identify opportunities for improvement — such as screen readability and UX ergonomics — which will inform updates for future pilots.
 “We didn’t know what to expect, but people started asking about the machine almost immediately.
-It feels like something new is possible here.” — Building staff comment SPC's immediate impact The building’s management and Clear Drop treated this experience as more than just a test: It was a learning lab.
-The team monitored how tenants used the SPC, where signage was most effective, and what kinds of plastics were being collected.
-From the first day, the team witnessed many people inserting a variety of soft plastic materials into the SPC, including: Food wrappers and grocery bags Shipping mailers from business operations Bubble wrap and soft packaging film With the SPC placed in such a central location, the team was able to evaluate not just usage, but also accountability dynamics — such as who is responsible for emptying the unit and what kind of infrastructure is needed to support that.
-Results: SPC minimized plastic waste and spotlighted sustainability innovation The pilot proved that small actions in shared spaces can create momentum in creating an effective waste management system.
-The office building’s use of the SPC reduced the volume of soft plastic waste and increase its recyclability.
-It also raised awareness, invited participation, and planted the seed for broader adoption.
-Management now sees the SPC as a valuable amenity — a simple yet powerful way to show tenants they care about environmental impact, innovation, and accountability.
-And most importantly, it’s a system that works, even in places not designed for sorting plastics.
-This multi-tenant office pilot is setting the template for wider-scale SPC rollouts.
-It’s the first deployment where product-market fit, setting, and communication all aligned for a full learning loop.
-We are still analyzing more long-term results , but the initial response from tenants and staff shows promise.
-The building's team sees the SPC not only as a sustainability tool but as a way to boost tenant engagement and reduce overall plastic waste.
+It feels like something new is possible here.” — Building staff comment SPC’s immediate impact The SPC became a learning lab for the building’s management and Clear Drop.
+The team tracked how tenants used the machine, what signage worked best, and what kinds of plastics were being collected.
+From day one, tenants fed a variety of flexible plastics into the SPC, including: Food wrappers and grocery bags Shipping mailers and packaging film Bubble wrap and soft protective materials With the SPC positioned in a central high-traffic area, the team also evaluated responsibility and workflow — such as who should empty the device and how often, and what internal infrastructure a multi-tenant building needs for successful adoption.
+Results: SPC minimized plastic waste and spotlighted sustainability innovation The pilot demonstrated that even modest behavioral shifts can drive meaningful sustainability gains in shared office environments.
+The SPC reduced soft plastic waste volume, improved recyclability, and sparked visible tenant engagement.
+Management now views the SPC as a valuable sustainability amenity — a practical way to demonstrate commitment to environmental responsibility, innovation, and accountability.
+The building’s team is evaluating future SPC expansions as part of broader ESG initiatives and corporate sustainability improvements.
+Why SPC Works for Offices and Multi-Tenant Buildings Decentralized soft plastic disposal at the point of waste generation Clear signage and simple UX encourage employee engagement Reduces plastic waste volume by up to 90% Enables real recycling through Clear Drop partner network Strengthens visible sustainability commitments to tenants and clients Make Your Office Sustainability Visible and Actionable The Clear Drop® Soft Plastic Compactor (SPC) transforms flexible plastic waste into compact 12×8×4-inch blocks — easy to store, ship, and recycle through our partners.
+Learn more about SPC for business: https://onecleardrop.com/pages/for-business Frequently Asked Questions How does the SPC improve recycling for commercial buildings?
+It prepares flexible plastics for real recycling by compacting them into dense, shape-preserving blocks that can be collected and processed by Clear Drop partners.
+How often does the SPC need to be emptied?
+Typically once per month in an office environment, depending on the volume of plastic collected.
+What types of plastics can the SPC handle?
+Most flexible plastics including shipping mailers, garment bags, bubble wrap, and soft packaging film.
+PVC and polystyrene are not accepted.
+What sustainability benefits does the SPC provide businesses?
+The SPC reduces waste volume by up to 90%, decreases landfill contribution, improves ESG alignment, and boosts tenant or employee engagement in sustainability.

 How Eduardo's Bridal & Tuxedo reduced soft plas...